-Materiality Materiality €9.6 million (2021: €10.0 million) Benchmark applied 0.5% of total assets Explanation We determined materiality based on our understanding of the company's business and our perception of the financial information needs of users of the financial statements.
+Materiality Materiality €6.8 million (2022: €9.6 million).
+Benchmark applied 0.5% of total assets as at 31 December 2023.
+Explanation We determined materiality based on our understanding of the company's business and our perception of the financial information needs of users of the financial statements.
 We considered that total assets reflects the source of income and repayments to the holders of the bonds and the commercial paper issued by the company and to other lenders.
 We determined materiality consistent with prior financial year.